Assessments: stand-alone assessments: discovery assessment

-A discovery assessment made under Section 29 TMA 1970 will normally be made when evidence has emerged suggesting that there have been omissions for years for which no SA enquiry window exists.
+A discovery assessment made under Section 29 TMA 1970 will normally be made when we have evidence there’s been a loss of tax for years where no SA enquiry window exists.

-HMRC powers to make a discovery assessment will generally be used either
+HMRC powers will make a discovery assessment either

 - After an enquiry into that year’s SA return has been closed

-Subject to the conditions in S29 TMA 1970 you may make a discovery assessment for a tax year to recover a loss of tax where
+Subject to the conditions in S29 TMA 1970, see EM3251+, you may make a discovery assessment for a tax year to recover a loss of tax where

-- There are profits which ought to have been assessed but have not been assessed
+- There are profits which ought to have been assessed but haven’t been assessed

 - Any relief that has been given has become excessive